 Chris is a Senior Transport Planner who has been working at Jacobs for over five years.
 Chris works in the Transport Planning team in Exeter, leading on many traffic modelling projects and overseeing project teams.
 Primarily a traffic modeller with a wealth of experience using different modelling packages and techniques across a wide range of projects, Chris is heavily involved in SATURN modelling and Business Case development and has worked on several projects for Devon County Council, Torbay District Council, Bristol City Council, and Highways England.
 Chris also mentors graduates at Jacobs by helping them to develop their technical skills and supporting them through their internal Jacobs Graduate Development Programme.

 Chris has been an active member of the CIHT since being a graduate himself, starting off as Chair of the CIHT South West Exeter Young Members Group.
-For the last two years Chris has been the Events and Communications Officer for the region, coordinating events across the South West, and has been heavily involved in organising the 2018 and 2019 South West Conference and Dinner.
-Chris won the CIHT South West Emerging Professional of the Year Award in 2018.
+For two years Chris was the Events and Communications Officer for the region, coordinating events across the South West.
+As Vice Chair in 2019 Chris was responsible for organising the successful South West Conference and Dinner.

 Chris is currently working towards completion of the Transport Planning Society’s Professional Development Scheme, with a view to achieve Chartered Transport Planning Professional status in the near future.